 - Please bring a list of your medications with you to the hospital.
 Be sure it includes the name of each medication, dosage, the reason you take the medication and the date and time of your last dose.

 - Please note: smoking is not allowed at Kona Community Hospital.

 WHEN YOUR CHILD NEEDS SURGERY

 At Kona Community Hospital, we know that children have special needs when coming to the hospital.
 We invite parents and children age 3 and older to tour our facility ahead of time and meet our friendly staff.
 Learn what to expect and how to make your child’s Short Stay experience as comfortable and stress-free as possible.
 To schedule a tour, please call 322-4436.
 On the day of surgery, many parents wish to stay with a child as long as possible.
 You may stay with your child until he or she goes into the operating room.
 Please plan to stay in Short Stay during your child’s surgery.
-We will bring you to the post-anesthesia recovery room so that you will be with your child when he or she wakes up.
+We will bring you to the post-anesthesia recovery room which has some of the best selling high-end hospital beds so that you will be with your child when he or she wakes up.
 Please limit the number of siblings and other family members who are with you so that your full attention can be given to your child.